rwblokzijl/stablecoin-survey/paper.md

 predetermined amount of gold, confidence in the value of the currency was maintained even during harsh economic times.

-The concept of collatoralisations is highly utilised in stablecoins.
+The concept of collatoralizations is highly utilised in stablecoins.
 It is the methods of storing and managing the collatoral that differentiates the currencies.